New River/Teays River

 Source: "The Chesapeake & Ohio Railway Directory, Containing an Illustrated History and Description of the Road," Running the Rapids of the New River (p.396)

-The New River is often described as the "second oldest river" in the world, after the Nile.
-That claim is based on the assumption that the New River cuts completely through the Appalachian Mountains, so the river must have been powerful enough to retain its ancient direction as the mountains were uplifted over 200 million years ago.
+The New River is often described as the "second oldest river" in the world after the Nile.
+That claim is based on the questionable assumption that the New River cuts completely through the Appalachian Mountains.
+The assumption is that an ancient river was powerful enough to erode its channel and retain its direction as the Appalachian Mountains were uplifted 250 million years ago, when the supercontinent Pangea formed.

-However, as noted by the West Virginia Geological and Economic Survey, the New River headwaters are high in the Appalachians but not completely east of them.
+The New River headwaters are high in the Appalachians - but not completely east of them.
+The New River has carved the New River Gorge as it cuts through the Allegheny Plateau, but the river does not cut through the Blue Ridge.
 The age of the river could range between 3 million-320 million years, based on five different ways to measure:1

 1. The youngest rocks in the Gorge were deposited at or near sea level about 320 million years ago.
 Because the river cuts through these rocks, the river must be younger than 320 million years.
 In other words, 320 million years would be the maximum age of the New River.